 Istrian and Dalmatian olive oil has exceptional extra virgin quality.
 You can visit many interesting olive oil roads during your stay in Croatia and participate in olive harvest during October and November and experience local customs and traditional way of life.
 In almost every private accommodation on the Adriatic coast, you can buy homemade olive oil, dry figs, local wine, or liqueurs.
 It is a long tradition and most of the households are still producing olive oil, wine, and other products for their needs and selling to their guests all extra quantities.

-The official currency in Croatia is the kuna (1 kuna = 100 lipa).
+The official currency in Croatia is Euro (1 euro = 100 cents).
 Foreign currency can be exchanged in banks, exchange offices, post offices, and in the majority of tourist information offices, hotels, and campsites.
 Credit cards (Mastercard, Visa, American Express, and Diners) are accepted in almost all hotels, marinas, restaurants, shops, and cash machines.

 We invite you to discover and enjoy the beauty of Croatia, its mild climate, crystal clear waters, beautiful beaches, and unspoiled nature.
 The perfect combination of rich history and cultural heritage, delicious cuisine, good wines, and natural beauties for perfect holidays.
 Above all, meet friendly Croatians and their Laganini style of life!